sajjjadayobi/CLIPfa/README.md

 ## Contact us: 🤝
-If you have a technical question regarding the model, pretraining, code or publication, please create an issue in the repository.
+If you have a technical question regarding the model, code or publication, create an issue in the repository.

 ## Citation: ↩️
 we didn't publish any papers on the work.
 However, if you did, please cite us properly with an entry like one below.